Skip to content

 Defining the Book Aggregate

-Let's model a Book:
+Let's define a Book:

 from protean import Domain